wakeupthecat/gastona/README.md

 ### What about the web?

-I start saying there are two variants of gastona, well a third variant is growing right now and it is a javascript library.
+I start saying there are two variants of Gastona, well a third variant is growing right now and it is a javascript library.

 If the scripting language turns out to be useful and convenient, could we use it also for rendering our application in a browser?

-The answser is yes,  jGastona.js and the family Eva.js, EvaLayout.js and LayoutManager.js can do that.
+The answer is yes,  jGastona.js and the family Eva.js, EvaLayout.js and LayoutManager.js can do that.
 These are pure javascript libraries that implement Gastona for a browser.
 Not thought to be one to one compatible with the java variants, which is not possible and also not needed, but just as an alternative for developing browser applications.